Compared & Ranked

 MistyWay turns step counting into a fantasy RPG adventure.
 Every step moves your hero through a hand-drawn world of 45 locations, from peaceful forests to volcanic wastelands.
 It syncs with Apple Health, Google Fit, Garmin, Fitbit, Samsung Health, Polar, Suunto, and Withings — so your steps count whether they come from your phone, a smartwatch, or a treadmill.

-In our accuracy test, MistyWay matched the step count from Apple Health and Google Fit exactly, because it reads from the same underlying sensor APIs rather than running its own counting algorithm.
+MistyWay reads from Apple Health, Google Fit, and supported wearable integrations rather than running a separate GPS route tracker.
 The real difference is what happens with those steps: you unlock story quests, earn achievements across nine different series, compete on friend leaderboards with overtake notifications, and build daily streaks with freeze protection.

 Pros: No GPS tracking, syncs with every major fitness tracker, strong motivation through quests and streaks, weekly challenges that adapt to your pace, unlimited free friends and leaderboards.
 Cons: The RPG theme isn't for everyone, premium is needed for unlimited adventure distance, newer app with a smaller community than established competitors.